bhouse1273/knapsack/README.md

 # Knapsack

-A generalized, block‑aware knapsack solver with GPU acceleration and a modern V2 pipeline.
+A generalized, block‑aware knapsack solver with GPU acceleration, reinforcement learning support, and a modern V2 pipeline.

 Backends:
 - NVIDIA CUDA (Jetson and other CUDA‑capable systems)
 - Apple Metal (Apple Silicon, in‑process via Objective‑C++/cgo)
 - CPU fallback on all platforms

+RL Support:
+- LinUCB contextual bandit for NBA (Next-Best Action) scoring
+- ONNX Runtime integration for trained ML models
+- Online learning with structured feedback
+- Sub-millisecond batch inference

 On macOS Apple Silicon, CUDA is not required; the library uses a Metal‑based evaluator by default and automatically falls back to CPU if Metal is unavailable.